rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 Time will tell.

-Most worrisome of all, is not the bad actors, but of honest actors who potentially gain a monopoly on mining.
+Most worrisome of all, is not the bad actors, but the honest actors who potentially become a monopoly on mining.
 Such an entity would not break consensus rules
  (being honest and good intentioned),